refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 #### Explore Refinery

-Now you’re setup, click around the various tabs in the backend and become familiar with what comes out of the box.
+Now you're setup, click around the various tabs in the backend and become familiar with what comes out of the box.

 ![](/system/images/W1siZiIsIjIwMTAvMTIvMDIvMTJfNTRfNDJfNzNfcmVvcmRlcl90YWJzLnBuZyJdXQ/12_54_42_73_reorder_tabs.png)

 While exploring, one of the first things to do is reorder the tabs to reflect what you will be working on the most.
-Click the tab with the two green arrows, and then drag the backend tabs - for example, “Users” or “Images” - into an order which makes the most sense to you.
+Click the tab with the two green arrows, and then drag the backend tabs - for example, "Users" or "Images" - into an order which makes the most sense to you.

-Click the reorder button again when you’re done to save.
+Click the reorder button again when you're done to save.

 #### Switching to your front end

 ![](>/system/images/W1siZiIsIjIwMTAvMTIvMDIvMTJfNTdfMDZfNDIyX3N3aXRjaF90b193ZWJzaXRlLnBuZyJdXQ/12_57_06_422_switch_to_website.png)

-You’re currently in the back-end Refinery site editor.
-To see the front-end site, click “Switch to your website”.
+You're currently in the back-end Refinery site editor.
+To see the front-end site, click "Switch to your website".

 As you can see, Refinery is already displaying a basic menu and layout ready for you to customise.